RiyaLdn/Web-App-DevOps-Project/README.md

 - **Containerization:** Docker is utilised to create a containerized environment for the app, to ensure seamless deployment and scalability.

-- **Infrastructure as Code (Iac):** Terraform is leveraged for the deployment, scalability and orchastration of the containerized application seamlessly on Azure Kubernetes Service (AKS).
+- **Infrastructure as Code (Iac):** Terraform is leveraged to create configuration files to assist with deployment, scalability, and orchestration of the containerized application seamlessly on Azure Kubernetes Service (AKS).

+- **Orchestration:** The open-source container application platform, Kubernetes, is used for automating the deployment, scaling, and management of the containerized application.

 ## Containerization with Docker